tailhq/DynaML/optimization-primitives.md

 ## Model Solvers

 Model solvers are implementations which either solve for the parameters/coefficients which determine the prediction of a model.
 Below is a list of all model solvers currently implemented, they are all sub-classes/subtraits of the top level optimization API.
-Refer to the [wiki page](https://github.com/mandar2812/DynaML/wiki/Optimization-%26-Model-Selection) on optimizers for more details.
+Refer to the [wiki page](https://github.com/mandar2812/DynaML/wiki/Optimization-%26-Model-Selection) on optimizers for more details on extending the API and writing your own optimizers.

 ### Backpropagation with Momentum